 Dr. Christabel Cheung, a two-time Hodgkin Lymphoma Survivor, speaks with the Leukemia and Lymphoma Society on “The Bloodline” podcast.
 Christabel shares her longtime journey with lymphoma, including a relapse and going through the second diagnosis during a global pandemic.
 She also shares her struggles of not only a diagnosis, where she is in the small percentage that didn’t respond to first-line treatment, but also going through cancer as a racial minority and young adult.

-Practically speaking: Antiracist survivorship advice from and for young BIPOC patients.
-Elephants and Tea Magazine.
-(2020)
+Practically speaking: Antiracist survivorship advice from and for young BIPOC patients

 by Cheung, C.K.